-On the surface, e-cigarettes and vaping seem like a viable option to combating traditional cigarettes.
+On the surface, e-cigarettes, vaping, seem like a viable option to combating traditional cigarettes.
 Instead of emitting smoke, e-cigarettes emit a vapor that has been touted as a way for smokers to reduce or quit their habit.
-Vape stores even tout their product as being “safe”.
-Or at the very least, safer than smoking cigarettes.
+Vape stores even tout their product as being “safe”, or at the very least, safer than smoking cigarettes.

 But is it really and truly safe?
 The studies on the impact of indoor air quality would say no.

-In case you’re not familiar with the term, e-cigarettes are smoking devices.
-They use cartridges full with flavored liquid rather than tobacco leaves.
-Instead of lighting a rolled-up cigarette to smoke, the user will turn on their e-cigarette to heat the liquid in the cartridge.
-That will produce a vapor rather than smoke.
+In case you’re not familiar with the term, e-cigarettes are smoking devices that use cartridges filled with flavored liquid rather than tobacco leaves.
+Instead of lighting a rolled-up cigarette to smoke, the user will turn on their e-cigarette to heat the liquid in the cartridge that produces a vapor rather than smoke.

-Manufacturers and retail stores have tried to disassociate e-cigarettes from their traditional counterparts.
-But hundreds of municipalities have banned them from areas they labeled as “smoke-free”.
-And research makes it easy to see why.
+Though manufacturers and retail stores have tried to disassociate e-cigarettes from their traditional counterparts, hundreds of municipalities have banned them from areas that are labeled as “smoke-free”, and research makes it easy to see why.

 Cigarettes have endured heat from health experts for many reasons, particularly in the harmful secondhand smoke they create.
-With e-cigarettes, there is no secondhand smoke, per se, with vapor replacing smoke.
+With e-cigarettes, there is no secondhand smoke, per se, with smoke being replaced by vapor.
 But contrary to common belief, this “vapor” isn’t just harmless water vapor.

-Rather, the “vapor” is consists of nicotine and other harmful toxins that can cause cancer.
+Rather, the “vapor” is comprised of nicotine and other harmful toxins that are known to cause cancer.
 Studies show the components of the vapor have detected ultrafine particles that are more concentrated than the same particles found in cigarette smoke.

 Among these particles in secondhand vapor are Benzene, Formaldehyde, Isoprene, Nicotine, N-Nitrosonornicotine, Toluene, and Propylene Glycol.

-Some experts may be quick to say in particular that the FDA has approved propylene glycol in some products, but it didn’t approve the vaporization of this compound.
-In fact, some studies show that heating this compound changes its chemical makeup and creates propylene oxide, which is a carcinogen.
+Some experts may be quick to say that propylene glycol, in particular, has been approved by the FDA in some products, but the vaporization of this compound is not approved.
+In fact, some studies show that heating this compound changes its chemical makeup and creates propylene oxide, which is a known carcinogen.

 These particles can worsen respiratory ailments like asthma, and even constrict arteries that could trigger a heart attack.